-25To avoid cherry-picking cases, we interviewed a random representative sample of respondents.
+$^{^{22}}$ To avoid cherry-picking cases, we interviewed a random representative sample of respondents.
 However, since the aim of this section is to complement our quantitative evaluation as opposed to writing a dedicated qualitative paper, we do not formally code all the responses from the interview transcripts.
-Rather, we present what we consider to be the key insights from our reading of all the transcripts.
+Rather, we present what we consider to be the key insights from our review of all the interviews.

-either.
+For one year we did everything we were asked to.
+After that nobody asked us to do anything in the program.
+So we did not follow up on that at all.
+I don't remember what I did in the program two years ago.
+Those files aren't kept properly either.
 Nothing has happened in the last two years at all.
 They gave a training once and then forgot about it.
 There should be some follow up every couple of months.
 (Teacher, Shaala Siddhi School)

-The program initially created a lot of excitement and had that energy continued, the program would have been successful.
+The program initially created a lot of excitement and had that energy continued, the program would have been succesful.
 There were no additional funds to prepare the files either.
 Yet the schools had prepared the files.
 Also, in the last four months nothing has happened in Shaala Siddhi.
 There hasn't been much of an effect of Shaala Siddhi.
 Some 3-4 teachers have been involved in this and they sat and made all the files.
 During this time, the classes were left unattended and the teaching in the classroom suffered.
 So there has been no effect of the program.
 (Cluster Academic Coordinator)

-In terms of regular functioning, schools and teachers repeatedly mention weaknesses in pedagogical support and accountability in schools.
-However, we find no instances of teachers reporting that this changed as a result of Shaala Siddhi.
+In terms of regular functioning, schools and teachers repeatedly mentioned weaknesses in pedagogical support and accountability in schools.
+However, we found no instances of teachers reporting that this changed as a result of Shaala Siddhi.
 As such, even if the quality of the assessment reports was good, the main problem it identified (of weakness in teaching and learning as seen in Table 2) was already well known to teachers, and there was no follow-up to improve either governance or pedagogy.